vicky5124/lavalink-rs/README.md

 ## Features

 - `macros`: **default feature** - Adds procedural macros for ease of use.
+- `python` for python3.8+ support.

+**Use tokio-tungstenite as the websocket client (for Serenity):**

-- `rustls-native-roots`: **default feature** - Use rustls with the system trusted roots.
+- `tungstenite-rustls-native-roots`: **default feature** - Use rustls with the system trusted roots.
+- `tungstenite-rustls-webpki-roots`: Use rustls with the Mozilla set of trusted roots.
+- `tungstenite-native-tls` Use the system native tls implementation.

+**Use tokio-websockets as the websocket client (for Twilight):**

+- `websockets-rustls-native-roots`: Use rustls with the system trusted roots.
-- `rustls-webpki-roots`: Use rustls with the Mozilla set of trusted roots.
+- `websockets-rustls-webpki-roots`: Use rustls with the Mozilla set of trusted roots.
-- `native-tls` Use the system native tls implementation.
+- `websockets-native-tls` Use the system native tls implementation.

+**Discord library utilities:**

 - `serenity` for [serenity](https://lib.rs/crates/serenity) support.
 - `songbird` for [songbird](https://lib.rs/crates/songbird) support.
 - `twilight` for [twilight-model](https://lib.rs/crates/twilight-model) v0.15 support.
-- `twilight16` for [twilight-model](https://lib.rs/crates/twilight-model) v0.16-rc support.
-- `python` for python3.8+ support.

 ## Contributing